WEDIGITALLL/NfcMobileDoor-/README.md

-5 ISO-14443 A is a standard for NFC cards. withmeduim frequency(MF) transfer data,50kb/s, reading distance 50-80 cm}, company MIfare security of card- 16-32 bit digital signature, so it is kind of unsafe, for this reason we need to use your student ID address to login  for example( mit.edu  harvard.edu  zju.edu.cn  e.t.c)
+5 ISO-14443 A is a standard for NFC cards. withmeduim frequency(MF) transfer data,50kb/s, reading distance 50-80 cm}, company MIfare security of card- 16-32 bit digital signature, so it is kind of unsafe, for this reason you need to use your student ID address to login  for example( mit.edu  harvard.edu  zju.edu.cn  e.t.c)